 The Covent Garden site was the busiest TGI Friday’s in the world by 1992, and reputedly the busiest restaurant in Europe.
 In one week, its 260 seats yielded a turnover of £180,000.

 There were 12 sites in Britain by 1993, and the average annual turnover was £2.5 million.
 According to Sally Dibb and Lyndon Simkin, Friday’s altered the UK dining scene “beyond recognition” due to its vitality, enthusiasm and tight quality control standards.
 The company hired staff with extrovert personalities, and the restaurants provided a theatrical experience.
 From the beginning, TGI Friday’s was an early example of a company that tried to be “nice”, to treat its employees fairly and to be a good corporate citizen.

 The chain grew to 41 outlets by 2004.
-At this time, Whitbread indicated that it would divest the chain if profits failed to improve.
+At this time, Whitbread indicated that it would divest the business if profits failed to improve.
 Sales remained disappointing throughout 2005.
-Whitbread sold the chain to the American parent company, Carlson, for £70.4 million in 2007.
-Whitbread felt that it had grown the chain as much as it could.
+Whitbread felt that they had grown the chain as much as they could, and sold the chain to the American parent company, Carlson, for £70.4 million in 2007.

 Electra Private Equity acquired the business for £99 million in 2014.
 Electra spun off TGI Friday’s as Hostmore, a listed company, in 2021.

 One thought on “A history of TGI Friday’s in the UK”

 excellent reading would it be okay to use some of these facts for a college report about organizations and management based on TGI Fridays i will of course be crediting all the right people in citations